Image: Pingao and Spinifex growing happily on the dunes at Waimeha Estuary, Waikanae.

 The Council uses a mix of regulation, projects and work with other agencies to protect and support the District's biodiversity.

 Without good planning, development pressures can conflict with the community's environmental vision and concerns.
-The District Plan is the guiding document for sustainable management of the district's natural and physical resources.
+The District Plan and District Plan Appeals Version is the guiding document for sustainable management of the district's natural and physical resources.
 Key issues include subdivision and development, heritage and landscape, coastal environment and ecology.

 For more information download or print a copy of the District Plan Review discussion document from the link below: